Preparing for College: An Online Tutorial

 - Famous People with Disabilities

 An example of a community of teens with disabilities preparing for college studies and linked to peers and adult mentors is DO-IT Pals.
-Information about how to join DO-IT Pals can be found atwww.uw.edu/doit/Programs/pals.html.
+Information about how to join DO-IT Pals can be found at www.washington.edu/doit/programs/do-it-pals.
 As an example of the value of networking, participants in the DO-IT electronic community offer the following advice to you as you prepare for college.
 Their suggestions reflect their personal experiences.

 - Know yourself.
 Conduct an in-depth evaluation of your strengths, abilities, skills, and values.